-- i) During extended periods of shutdown, or expiration of the quarry permit or permanent cessation of operations prior to that, access roads to a mineral working shall be ditched or barred to the satisfaction of the Authority. - ii) Access to a quarry site shall not be via local residential streets.
+During extended periods of shutdown, access roads to a mineral working shall be ditched or barred to the satisfaction of the Authority.

-4.10 Stockpiling Cover Material
+(vi) Stockpiling Cover Material

 All stumps, organic material and topsoil, including the rusty coloured and iron stained layer, shall be stripped and stockpiled at least 5 metres from active quarry or stockpile areas.
 The owner or operator shall ensure that the quality of the topsoil is not affected by dilution with other materials.